Shamrock Club of Wisconsin: Shamrock Club Color Guard Pipes and Drums

-The Shamrock Club Color Guard Pipes and Drums of the Milwaukee chapter carry the colors of the Shamrock Club, Ireland, and various Irish organizations of Wisconsin.
+The Shamrock Club Color Guard Pipes and Drums] of the Milwaukee chapter carry the colors of the Shamrock Club, Ireland, and various Irish organizations of Wisconsin.
 They have marched in Dublin, Ireland, San Antonio, Texas, Savannah, Georgia, New Orleans, Louisiana, and New York City.
 The combination of the Color Guard with the fully augmented pipe band has brought awards and praise to the unit.

-Currently, the Color Guard is in a reorganization. t.
+Currently, the Color Guard is in a reorganization.